Example program 2: MM_S2_Viz_Basic

 CALL: MM_Status := MM_Set_Branch(1, 1);

-• The first 1: Step ID of the message branch.
+• First 1: The Step ID of the Branch by Msg Step.

-• The second 1: The Mech-Viz project continues from exit 0 of the Message Branch Step.
-Note that if this parameter is set to N, the actual exit is N-1.
+• Second 1: The Mech-Viz project takes exit port 0 of the Branch by Msg Step.
+Note that if this parameter is set to N, the exit port is N-1.

-• MM_Status: Stores the command execution status code.
+• status: The variable that stores the command execution status code.

 set branch